kaiwhata/qNano/README.md

 execute with the following linux command:
 $ od -A d -t f8 -w32 Raw_data.irbd |./extractor.py > Raw_data.dat

-od translates the binary into a formst python can interface with, then pipes the output to the .dat file, which can later be read line-by-line
+od translates the binary into a form python can interface with, then pipes the output to the .dat file, which can later be read line-by-line

 -----